 Social Security, Demographic Trends, and Economic Growth: Theory and Evidence from the International Experience

-We trace the impact of pay-as-you-go (PAYG) social security taxes on demographic and economic trends through an endogenous-growth model where human capital is the engine of growth, family choices affect its formation in children, and family formation itself is a choice variable.
-We show that family formation and subsequent decisions by married and single households concerning children and savings are generally adversely affected by the PAYG system.
-We implement the model using panel data from 57 countries over 32 years (1960-1992).
-We find that PAYG taxes retard savings and economic growth, and account for a sizeable portion of the downward trends in family formation and fertility around the world.
+The worldwide problem with pay-as-you-go (PAYG) social security systems isn't just financial.
+This study indicates that these systems may have exerted adverse effects on key demographic factors, private savings, and long-term growth rates.
+Through a comprehensive endogenous-growth model where human capital is the engine of growth, family choices affect human capital formation, and family formation itself is a choice variable, we show that social security taxes and benefits can create adverse incentive effects on family formation and subsequent household choices, and that these effects cannot be fully neutralized by counteracting intergenerational transfers within families.
+We implement the model using calibrated simulations as well as panel data from 57 countries over 32 years (1960-92).
+We find that PAYG tax measures account for a sizeable part of the downward trends in family formation and fertility worldwide, and for a slowdown in the rates of savings and economic growth, especially in OECD countries.

 Suggested Citation: Suggested Citation